-Downtown Cheyenne is home to the historic Atlas Theater.
+Downtown Cheyenne is home to the historic, 19th century Atlas Theater.
 On the National Register of Historic Places, this building was built in 1887 and turned into a theater in 1908.
 Today, the Historic Atlas, which seats about 250 people, is used both for the Old Fashioned Melodrama and for CLTP productions.

 5. Museums in Cheyenne

-My favorite is the Cheyenne Depot Museum, as it highlights the rich railroad history of this city with its exhibits and interactive displays.
+- My favorite museum is the Cheyenne Depot Museum, as it highlights the rich railroad history of this city with its exhibits and interactive displays.
 It is located in the restored Union Pacific Depot, designated a National Historic Landmark.
 The depot also includes the visitor center, a restaurant and brewery.
 You’ll learn all about the Union Pacific Railroad, laying transcontinental tracks across the Rocky Mountains.
-Outside on the plaza enjoy seasonal concerts and other events.
+Outside on the Cheyenne Depot Plaza enjoy seasonal concerts and other events.
 Want to see one of the iconic Big Boy steam engines?
 Head to Holliday Park.